Skip to content Skip to main navigation Report an accessibility issue

 In response to the legislation, the university is taking the following actions:

-• Because the legislation prohibits mandatory trainings around the list of divisive concepts as it defines them, university mandatory training was reviewed.
-The assessment indicates that the university has few mandatory trainings, and it is questionable whether they include divisive concepts as defined in the legislation.
-The institution developed guidance on mandatory training.
+• Because the legislation prohibits mandatory trainings around the list of divisive concepts as it defines them, university mandatory training was reviewed for compliance.
+The institution developed guidance on mandatory training moving forward.

 Review further guidance on mandatory training.